-How was this tool developed This tool has been developed based on a co-creation model consisting of three main phases: co-development, validation and formalization.
-Co-creation Co-creation has been driven within a 30+ person working group of experts from diverse backgrounds.
+How was this tool developed

+This tool has been developed based on a co-creation model consisting of three main phases: co-development, validation and formalization.

+Co-creation Validation Formalization Co-creation has been driven within a 30+ person working group of experts from diverse backgrounds.
 This allowed the group to foster collective insights and intelligence from multi-stakeholder representatives and work towards building a common solution that would meet all needs.
 Ultimately, the goal was to design a solution which is de facto adopted since it has been 'co-created'.
-Validation Validation was a key moment in the co-creation process and it allowed us to identify the convergence point(s), show progress towards the project goal, and reach intermediary solutions that could facilitate broader understanding and a more agile adoption.
-Formalization Formalization then took place, with the collected insights from the working group.
-Now the cycle begins again, but with a wider group - join the cocreation process and participate now in the public consultation PARTICIPATE NOW This resource was co-developed in a multi-stakeholder working group representing patients, patient organizations, regulators, healthcare professionals, pharmaceutical companies, and external experts.
+Validation was a key moment in the co-creation process and it allowed us to identify the convergence point(s), show progress towards the project goal, and reach intermediary solutions that could facilitate broader understanding and a more agile adoption.
+Formalization then took place, with the collected insights from the working group.

+This resource was co-developed in a multi-stakeholder working group representing patients, patient organizations, regulators, healthcare professionals, pharmaceutical companies, and external experts.
 Special thanks for drafting, editing, reviewing, and maintaining momentum to deliver the resource.

 Special acknowledgement to Tom Willgoss, Head of Clinical Outcome Assessment Development & Execution at Roche, for his contribution.
-Contributors: